Dublin mobsters cruise loyalist Shankill in search of UFF drug boss Mo Courtney

 The appearance of a Dublin-based gang in the heart of the loyalist stronghold has sparked alarm

-Dublin mobsters cruised the Shankill in search of UFF drug boss Mo Courtney, the Sunday World can reveal.
+Dublin mobsters cruised Belfast's Shankill in search of UFF drug boss Mo Courtney, the Sunday World can reveal.

 A carload of men pulled up outside the offices of the Lower Shankill Community Association on Thursday evening just as UDA mouthpiece ‘Dopey’ Denis Cunningham was locking up for the day, a source has claimed.